 |San Francisco’s grandest Easter morning tradition gets under way at 7:00 a.m. on Sunday, April 1, 2018: the annual Sunrise Service at Mount Davidson Cross.
 This year’s citywide celebration atop the City’s highest peak marks the 96th anniversary of the event.|

 Sponsored by local churches, the non-denominational service at the foot of America’s largest cross features community leaders, local clergy and special musical presentations.
 Admission is free.

 Situated at the summit of Mt.
-Davidson (elevation 938 ft.), America’s largest cross will be illuminated by spotlights throughout Saturday evening, March 26th, shining as a beacon for Easter morning pilgrims (Note: great location shot at the corner of Robinhood Way and Lansdale Avenue on Saturday night).
+Davidson (elevation 938 ft.), the historic 103-foot-tall cross will be illuminated by spotlights throughout Saturday evening March 31, shining as a beacon for Easter morning pilgrims (Note: great location shot at the corner of Robinhood Way and Lansdale Avenue on Saturday night).